Hopercsd/Troogle-A-Search-Engine-From-Students/README.md

 -Similarity.py: csv, math, και pandas.

 4) To start Troogle search engine we run server.py and then we are going to localhost in 8080 port.
-There wr write our query, how many pages we want in return (top-k) and then we search.
+There we write our query, how many pages we want in return (top-k) and then we search.

 5) we run it in PyCharm Conda 3 intepreter.